Malaysian Bahá’í News/Volume 8/Issue 4/Text

 Welcome home Inbum, and congratulations beloved Auxiliary Board Member.

-The National Spiritual Assembly has received from the Universal House of Justice “excerpts from a letter written recently in response to questions from an individual believer”.
-We understand that the person who wrote is a doctor and a counsellor in sex and marriage problems who has been giving professional advice based on modern concepts of seat.
-On becoming a Bahá’í it became apparent that the principles revealed by Baha’u’llah were in contradiction to the present-day theories regarding sexual behaviour.
-The doctor therefore wrote to the House for guidance, and as the subject is of general interest, the House has suggested that the contents should be shared with the
+The National Spiritual Assembly has received from the Universal House of Justice "excerpts from a letter written recently in response to questions from an individual believer".
+We understand that the person who wrote is a doctor and a counsellor in sex and marriage problems who has been giving professional advice based on modern concepts of sex.
+On becoming a Bahá’í it became apparent that the principles revealed by Bahá’u’lláh were in contradiction to the present-day theories regarding sexual behaviour.
+The doctor therefore wrote to the House for guidance, and as the subject is of general interest, the House has suggested that the contents should be shared with the friends everywhere.
+We are deeply grateful to the House for the following letter with its clear answers to questions that are being voiced on many sides by both old and new believers.

 Spiritual laws[edit]

-“Just as there are laws governing our physical lives, requiring that we must supply our bodies with certain foods, maintain them within a certain range of temperatures. and so forth, if we wish to avoid physical disabilities, so also there are laws governing our spiritual lives.
+"Just as there are laws governing our physical lives, requiring that we must supply our bodies with certain foods, maintain them within a certain range of temperatures, and so forth, if we wish to avoid physical disabilities, so also there are laws governing our spiritual lives.
 These laws are revealed to mankind in each age by the Manifestation of God, and obedience to them is of vital importance if each human being, and mankind in general, is to develop properly and harmoniously.
 Moreover, these various aspects are interdependent.
 If an individual violates the spiritual laws for his own development he will cause injury not only to himself but to the society in which he lives.
 Similarly, the condition of society has a direct effect on the individuals who must live within it.

 The challenge[edit]

-“As you point out, it is particularly difficult to follow the laws of Baha’u’llah in present-day society whose accepted practice is so at variance with the standards of the Faith.
+"As you point out, it is particularly difficult to follow the laws of Bahá’u’lláh in present-day society whose accepted practice is so at variance with the standards of the Faith.
 However, there are certain laws that are so fundamental to the healthy functioning of human society that they must be upheld whatever the circumstances.
-Realising the degree of human frailty, Baha’u’llah has provided that other laws are to be applied only gradually, but these too, once they are applied. must be followed, or else society will not be reformed but will sink into an ever worsening condition.
-It is the challenging task of the Bahá’ís
+Realising the degree of human frailty, Bahá’u’lláh has provided that other laws are to be applied only gradually, but these too, once they are applied, must be followed, or else society will not be reformed but will sink into an ever worsening condition.
+It is the challenging task of the Bahá’ís to obey the law of God in their own lives, and gradually to win the rest of mankind to its acceptance.

-“ln considering the effect of obedience to the laws on individual lives, one must remember that the purpose of this life is to prepare the soul for the next.
-Here one must learn to control and direct one’s animal impulses not to be a slave to them.
+"In considering the effect of obedience to the laws on individual lives, one must remember that the purpose of this life is to prepare the soul for the next.
+Here one must learn to control and direct one's animal impulses not to be a slave to them.
 Life in this world is a succession of tests and achievements of falling short and of making new spiritual advances.
-Sometimes the course may seem very hard, but one can witness, again and again. that the soul who steadfastly obeys the law of Baha’u’llah, however hard it may seem, grows spiritually, while the one who compromises with the law for the sake of his own apparent happiness is seen to have been following a chimera: he does not attain the happiness he sought, he retards his spiritual advance and often brings new problems upon himself.
+Sometimes the course may seem very hard, but one can witness, again and again, that the soul who steadfastly obeys the law of Bahá’u’lláh, however hard it may seem, grows spiritually, while the one who compromises with the law for the sake of his own apparent happiness is seen to have been following a chimera: he does not attain the happiness he sought, he retards his spiritual advance and often brings new problems upon himself.

 "To give one very obvious example: the Bahá’í law requiring consent of parents to marriage.
 All too often nowadays such consent is withheld by non-Bahá’í parents for reasons of bigotry or racial prejudice; yet we have seen again and again the profound effect on those very parents of the firmness of the children in the Bahá’í law, to the extent that not only is the consent ultimately given in many cases, but the character of the parents can be affected and their relationship with their child greatly strengthened.

-“Thus. by upholding Bahá’í law in the face of all difficulties we not only strengthen our own characters but influence those around us.
+"Thus, by upholding Bahá’í law in the face of all difficulties we not only strengthen our own characters but influence those around us.

 The problem of sex[edit]